A Seamy Reality

 A traffic jam.
 Meet other researchers on foot.
 They confirm it's either a time-slip of about three months, or, more likely, a reality-seam, since right at the line, the traffic changes: those on the springlike southern side seem to drive on the left side of the freeway!
 The differences in car crashes alone would change history utterly: thousands of lives a year...
 Or is it alternate biology?
 Is that a left-hand world?

 A few trapped drivers weave across to the other side and head into the alien season (and possibly alien world), but more try to turn round and head home.
 I try to thread through the jam, cross the freeway, and head toward the new peak, but the traffic right at the seam is so tangled and confused I can't.
-Go a bit further south into spring, where the western lanes appear to be northbound and the cars are few and cautious.

 The girl and I hold hands.
 She beams at me.
 I wore rubber gloves to cross the freeway, of course (what, didn't you listen to your mom?), but now I peel them off.
 Feels good, holding hands with the gloves off.
 We climb up a steep bank, following others on foot.